-Joe Coughlin (Ben Affleck) grew up in Boston, Massachusetts and, in 1917, he enlisted in the military.
-What he witnessed at war scarred him and he vowed that if he survived and made it back home, he would never follow the rules again.
-Once he returns to Boston, he becomes an outlaw/criminal/gangster and as a result, gains some powerful allies and enemies.
-He then takes his skills to Florida, where he leads a branch of the Italian mob during the prohibition.
-He finds himself head-to-head Ku Klux Klan and some powerful enemies when his history catches up with him.
+Joe Coughlin (Ben Affleck) grew up in Boston, Massachusetts, and in 1917, he enlisted in the military.
+What he witnessed at war scarred him, and he vowed that if he survived and made it back home, he would never follow the rules of civilian society.
+Life is fragile, and why should he waste his living the life by the rules?
+Once he returns to Boston, he becomes an outlaw, criminal, and a gangster, and as a result, he gains some powerful allies.
+Unfortunately, he makes enemies who are just as powerful, if not more so.
+Thus, he decides to take his skills to Florida, where he leads a branch of the Italian mob during the prohibition.
+However, when his history catches up with him, he finds himself on the bad side of the Ku Klux Klan and some powerful new enemies.

 Too Much (-5pts)

 Transitions & Wide Shots (-4pts)

 The plot of this movie was pretty complex, but in a good way.
 This was due to the interesting cast of characters, who made for a number of interesting character relationships and dynamics.
 I liked seeing the rivalry of the Italian and Irish mobs, and I enjoyed seeing how Joe Coughlin fit into that.
 I also liked seeing how Joe Coughlin and his father Thomas Coughlin (Brendan Gleeson) got along, considering Thomas was a reputable member of Boston Law Enforcement, and Joe was very much on the bad side of the law.
 I cannot remember Thomas Coughlin's exact position on the force, but I thought that him being a cop made his relationship with his son really interesting.